FZJ-INM1-BDA/voluba-mriwarp/docs/tutorial.md

 ## Get the example dataset

 Let's start the tutorial by downloading an example dataset.
 We use a sample from the publicly available [NFBS Skull-Stripped Repository](http://preprocessed-connectomes-project.org/NFB_skullstripped/) and choose the T1-weighted MRI scan `sub-A00028185_ses-NFB3_T1w.nii.gz` of subject `A00028185`.
-This scan contains the subject's whole brain including the skull.
+This scan contains the subject's whole-brain including the skull.

 * Download the NFBS skull-stripped images from [here](http://preprocessed-connectomes-project.org/NFB_skullstripped/).
 * Unpack the .tar.gz archive.